Animated close-up of a young boy with glasses and his eyes closed, breathing slowly in and out

 Overview

-We created a series of 9 animations for the SickKids AboutKidsHealth YouTube channel and Teens Mental Health Learning Hub.
-The series has accumulated over 1.5M views, with "You Are Not Your Thoughts" reaching 1.3M viewers on its own.
+We created a series of 9 engaging animations for the SickKids AboutKidsHealth YouTube channel and Teens Mental Health Learning Hub.
+The impact has been massive: the series has accumulated over 1.5 million views, with the breakout video "You Are Not Your Thoughts" reaching 1.3 million viewers alone.

 Approach